mmdaz/Bot/README.md

 # Bot Developing tutorial and my experiences .

-This is my personal project to learn to bot developing and can be a simple tutorial.
+This is my personal project to learning of bot developing and can be a simple tutorial.

 ## Getting Started